Echoes of Rundan

 - tarakisRoyal Road★★★★★ 5.0The team of RileySKeene is writing a pretty darned good world building adventure.
 It really captivates me and leaves me wanting more.
 The characters are pretty well thought out and have good depth to them.
 It is not your typical game mechanics either, it is fresh and interesting.
 The style and grammar are very well done.
 It is definitely worth my time and mebbe yours too.

-:D CHEERS (c) - WolfKitRoyal Road★★★★★ 5.0This is something of a slow burn and the plot is only just kicking off so I will refrain from writing a full review just yet; but the writing, characterization, and worldbuilding thus far are very solid.
+I'll update this review when there's more to review but for now it gets five stars because it's that promising. - WolfKitRoyal Road★★★★★ 5.0This is something of a slow burn and the plot is only just kicking off so I will refrain from writing a full review just yet; but the writing, characterization, and worldbuilding thus far are very solid.

 Eagerly following to see where it goes. - GreysamaRoyal Road★★★★★ 5.0This ,in my expert opinion, is the best story on RR by far.
 I hope that anyone reading this will immediately rush on over and read RobertKeene's story Echoes of Rundan.
 Everything from the characters to the plot are excellent and creative.
 Mr. Keene has done something most authors strive to do.
 He has successfully breathed life into the characters he has created.
 Reading EOR you will laugh at the silly antics of the pcs you will anxiously bite your thumb as the MC gets into all sorts of trouble and you may even whisper "wow" under your breath as secrets you never saw coming are revealed.
 All in all if you are looking for a well rounded story kinda sorta set in an MMORPG type world with mystery and mayhem around every corner then look no further because Echoes of Rundan is the story you are looking for.
 Step right up one come all and be amazed as you read this gripping tale of a man and his faithful party members in a vrmmorpg who must face the forces of darkness.